ssalpawuni/ssalpawuni/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the applications of survival analysis in Medicine, sequential decision processes, dynamics of visualizations in R and Python.
 education:
   courses:
   - course: PhD in Statistics (Biostatistics)